Specialist services – young people

 Bernice, Staff Nurse

-I have been working for Compass for the past 10 months and was previously a staff nurse in a children’s emergency department.
+I have been working for Compass over 2 years and was previously a staff nurse in a children’s emergency department.

 I work within a friendly, dynamic and diverse team with a breadth of knowledge meaning that I have been well supported since I started my role and have really enjoyed becoming part of the Compass team.